gyromagnet/pulse/README.md

 # Pulse Program Parser Demo

-This is a web-based tool that leverages [Pyodide](https://pyodide.org/) to parse Bruker pulse code using [Lark](https://github.com/lark-parser/lark) as its parsing engine.
+This is a web‐based tool that leverages [Pyodide](https://pyodide.org/) to parse Bruker pulse code using [Lark](https://github.com/lark-parser/lark) as its parsing engine.
 It provides an interactive interface to visualize parse trees and inspect how the input code is tokenized and structured.

 ## Features